24th October 2018

-They protect you from developing gum disease.
+Dental implants protect you from developing gum disease.
 It’s not just the newly-exposed sides of your neighbouring teeth that are left vulnerable after losing a tooth, but your gums too.
 Bacteria and sugars build-up on the base on your teeth, resting atop the gum line.
 These bacteria don’t just eat away at your teeth, but they also irritate and inflame your gums too.
 They could become red, swollen, puffy, sore, and bleed when being brushed, which are all critical indicators of gum disease.
-This could even threaten losing further teeth, so dental implants are definitely necessary if not for a complete smile but a healthy mouth in general.
+This could even threaten losing further teeth, so tooth implants in Clapham are definitely necessary if not for a complete smile but a healthy mouth in general.

 Dental implants vs. dentures

 This is the true debate as to whether dental implants are necessary – comparing them to dentures.
 We believe that, in order to get the best quality of life and certainty, you should consider tooth implants over removable dentures.
 Dental implants in Clapham are a permanent solution that are fixed into your jaw bone, so they won’t slip and become dislodged in day-to-day life.
 You’d have to try very, very hard to dislodge a dental implant!
 They also don’t require special cleaning, they also don’t limit your diet, and could last a lifetime with attentive hygiene routines.

 When asking the question ‘are dental implants necessary?’ it’s important to consider what’s necessary for you.
 However, we are strong believers in their ability to improve the health, function, and appearance of your mouth.
 Discover your treatment options with Crescent Lodge Dental Practice and dental implants in Clapham, London, today.
 Enquire online or speak to a member of the team on 020 7622 5333.